Easy Creamy Cucumber Salad

 1/2 cup sliced red onion (1 small onion)

-More fresh dill and or mint leaves, optional
+Handful fresh dill and or mint leaves, for serving, optional

 Directions

-1Add the sliced cucumbers to a colander and toss with 1/2 teaspoon of salt.
-Set aside for 30 minutes, either in the sink or placed over a bowl to drain.
+1Add the sliced cucumbers to a colander and toss with 1/2 teaspoon salt.
+Set them aside for 30 minutes in the sink or place them over a bowl to drain.

 Adam and Joanne's Tips